 - found in the western slope of the Western Ghats, hills of the northeastern region and the Andaman and Nicobar Islands

 - trees reach great heights up to 60 m or above.
-There is no definite time for trees to shed their leaves, flowering and fruition.
-As such these forests appear green all the year round.
-Species found in these forests include rosewood, mahogony, aini, ebony, etc.
+There is no definite time for trees to shed their leaves, flower and fruition.
+As such these forests appear green all year round.
+Species found in these forests include rosewood, mahogany, aini, ebony, etc.

 - found in the less rainy parts of these regions.

 - Such forests have a mixture of evergreen and moist deciduous trees.
 The undergrowing climbers provide an evergreen character to these forests.
-Main species are white cedar, hollock and kail
+The main species are white cedar, hollock and kail

 The British were aware of the economic value of the forests in India, hence, large scale exploitation of these forests was started.
 The structure of forests was also changed.
 The oak forests in Garhwal and Kumaon were replaced by pine (chirs) which was needed to lay railway lines.
 Forests were also cleared for introducing plantations of tea, rubber and coffee.
 The British also used timber for construction activities as it acts as an insulator of heat.
-The protectional use of forests was, thus, replaced, thus, replaced by commercial use.
+The protection use of forests was thus replaced by commercial use.

 Tropical Deciduous Forests

 - These are the most widespread forests in India.